 In many ways, surreal, car-free Venice couldn’t be more different from busy, monumental Rome.
 Yet, both of these cities are on most Italy itineraries, and luckily it’s easy to connect the two by train.

 Traveling from Venice to Rome by train takes just over 3 hours, but can take as long as 5.5 hours by car.
 Another benefit of taking the train is that driving in Rome is quite challenging, and Venice’s islands are car-free.
 Taking the train saves time and is a great solution to the problems you would encounter by driving in these cities.

 Frequent Trains from Venice to Rome

 Italo trains connect Venezia Santa Lucia with both Roma Termini and Roma Tiburtina train stations.
-The trip takes as little as 3 hours 21 minutes to Tiburtina, and 3 hours 33 minutes to Termini.
-There are only a few trains per day on most weekdays from Venice’s S.Lucia to Rome.
+The trip takes as little as 3 hours and 21 minutes to Tiburtina, and 3 hours 33 minutes to Termini.
+There are only a few trains per day on weekdays from Venice’s S.Lucia to Rome.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.